 1900 – 1950: Geothermal Power for the Masses

 The first commercial geothermal greenhouse was set up in 1930.
-It was also during this time that a resident made use of the first downhole heat exchanger (DHE) to keep his home warm.
+Around this time, a resident was credited with using the first downhole heat exchanger (DHE) to keep his home warm.
 This DHE is drilled deep into the earth and draws out heat that the home can use.
 There are more than 500 of this technology used today.
 In 1948, Robert C. Webber, a professor at Ohio State, invented the very first ground source heat pump that can be used for a residential setting.
 It was also during that same year when the use of groundwater heat pump was first commercialized in Oregon.

 1950 – 2000: Geothermal Technology for Even More Large Scale Operations

 The growing interest in geothermal technology has made yet another leap in the 1960’s when Pacific Gas and Electric created a turbine that generated a net power of 11 megawatts which eventually run for more than 30 years.
 To encourage people to embrace this technology, a council was formed in 1970 and the Geothermal Steam Act was later on unveiled to allow the government to lease public land for geothermal exploration and development.
 During the late ‘70s, a crop-drying plant and a hot dry rock plant were the first to use geothermal energy which eventually generated electricity in 1980.